 [...]

-Thus, despite PayPal’s apparent improvements in user-friendliness and facilities, PayPal does not appear to be an attractive value transfer method, particularly when there are now many other methods to transfer value.
+Thus, despite PayPal’s apparent improvements in user-friendliness and facilities, PayPal does not appear to be an attractive value transfer method, particularly when there are now several other methods to transfer value.

-Here, we give some of the rules and conditions of using PayPal, with some practical suggestions gleaned through reading about the experiences of PayPal users.
+Here, we give some of the rules and conditions of using PayPal, with some practical suggestions gleaned through reading about the experiences of PayPal users, and our own limited experience with PayPal.

 Signing up to PayPal